The Dark Side of Dubai (Is it Worth Visiting?)

 Don’t get me wrong, we enjoyed many things during our trip and made some great memories, but I feel I have to give an honest account of the reality you can expect behind the shiny veneer of luxury and paradise.

-Learn the shocking discoveries I made during my visit, and why Dubai is depressing.
-Plus 12 reasons why I was disappointed:
+Learn the shocking discoveries I made during my visit, and why is Dubai is overrated and depressing.
+Plus 14 reasons why I was disappointed:

 1. Dubai isn’t a walkable city